Fluorine: Oxidation states

 In compounds, fluorine almost exclusively assumes an oxidation state of −1.
-Fluorine in F_{2} is defined to have oxidation state 0.
-The unstable species F_{2}^{−} and F_{3}^{−}, which decompose at around 40 K, have intermediate oxidation states; F_{4}^{+} and a few related species are predicted to be stable.
+Fluorine in F2 is defined to have oxidation state 0.
+The unstable species F_{2}- and F_{3}-, which decompose at around 40 K, have intermediate oxidation states; F_{4}+ and a few related species are predicted to be stable.

 Metals

 Alkali metals form ionic and highly soluble monofluorides; these have the cubic arrangement of sodium chloride and analogous chlorides.
 Alkaline earth difluorides possess strong ionic bonds but are insoluble in water, with the exception of beryllium difluoride, which also exhibits some covalent character and has a quartz-like structure.
 Rare earth elements and many other metals form mostly ionic trifluorides.

-Covalent bonding first comes to prominence in the tetrafluorides: those of zirconium, hafnium and several actinides are ionic with high melting points, (Note: ZrF_{4} melts at 932 °C, HfF_{4} sublimes at 968 °C, and UF_{4} melts at 1036 °C.) while those of titanium, vanadium, and niobium are polymeric, melting or decomposing at no more than 350 °C. Pentafluorides continue this trend with their linear polymers and oligomeric complexes.
-Thirteen metal hexafluorides are known, (Note: These thirteen are those of molybdenum, technetium, ruthenium, rhodium, tungsten, rhenium, osmium, iridium, platinum, polonium, uranium, neptunium, and plutonium.) all octahedral, and are mostly volatile solids but for liquid MoF_{6} and ReF_{6}, and gaseous WF_{6}.
+Covalent bonding first comes to prominence in the tetrafluorides: those of zirconium, hafnium and several actinides are ionic with high melting points, (Note: ZrF4 melts at 932 C, HfF4 sublimes at 968 C, and UF4 melts at 1036 C.) while those of titanium, vanadium, and niobium are polymeric, melting or decomposing at no more than 350 C. Pentafluorides continue this trend with their linear polymers and oligomeric complexes.
+Thirteen metal hexafluorides are known, (Note: These thirteen are those of molybdenum, technetium, ruthenium, rhodium, tungsten, rhenium, osmium, iridium, platinum, polonium, uranium, neptunium, and plutonium.) all octahedral, and are mostly volatile solids but for liquid MoF6|link=molybdenum hexafluoride and ReF6|link=rhenium hexafluoride, and gaseous WF6|link=tungsten hexafluoride.
 Rhenium heptafluoride, the only characterized metal heptafluoride, is a low-melting molecular solid with pentagonal bipyramidal molecular geometry.
-Gold heptafluoride is a low-temperature complex of molecular F_{2} with AuF_{5}, with NPA calculations indicating that the fluorine in the F_{2} ligand is nearly neutral while those in the AuF_{5} portion of the molecule have strong negative partial charges.
-This is consistent with the F_{2} ligand representing fluorine in the zero oxidation state.
+Gold heptafluoride is a low-temperature complex of molecular F2 with NPA calculations indicating that the fluorine in the F2 ligand is nearly neutral while those in the AuF5 portion of the molecule have strong negative partial charges.
+This is consistent with the F2 ligand representing fluorine in the zero oxidation state.
 Metal fluorides with more fluorine atoms are particularly reactive.